iffe-co/slate-fluid-framework/README.md

 # slate-fluid-framework
-a adapter for slate to fluidFramework
+a adapter for slate to fluid framework